tdziekan24/Flip-Flop-Table-Generator/README.md

 ---
 #### 4. Running the program:
 1. Download the files from the repository
+2. Enter the directory with the files
-2. Type the following command:
+3. Type the following command:
     ```bash
     python main.py [file name] [flip-flop type]
     ```
-3. For more information on the options, run
+4. For more information on the options, run
     ```bash
     python main.py --help
     ```